 The 2015 AQR is a prudential exercise, which was performed under the same methodology as the 2014 AQR.
-This methodology was developed by ECB for the purpose of the 2014 CA in order to ensure consistency across banks without introducing greater prescription into the accounting rules outside of the supervisory mechanisms.
+The impact of € 1,906 million relates mainly to provisions adjustments for loans and advances to customers and was determined according to the methodology that was developed by ECB for the purpose of the 2014 CA in order to ensure consistency across banks without introducing greater prescription into the accounting rules outside of the supervisory mechanisms.

-The results of the AQR had no effect on the accounting policies applied by the Group for the six months ended 30 June 2015, which are described in note 2 of the Financial Statements for the year ended 31 December 2014.
+The results of the AQR had no effect on the accounting policies applied by the Group for the nine months ended 30 September 2015, which are described in note 2 of the Financial Statements for the year ended 31 December 2014.
 Furthermore, the AQR impact has been already captured in the first half of 2015 to the appropriate extent through the application of the Group's existing impairment accounting policies, which incorporate the constant evaluation and calibration of estimates and judgments based on the latest available information (note 10).